 Day 16-19: Ella (2 days/ 3 nights)

 Ella was a highlight of my time in Sri Lanka – everyone seems to love it there for its relaxed vibe and the plethora of hikes in the area!
 Must do hikes are Little Adam’s Peak and Ella Rock, and also worth a visit are the nearby Rawana Falls and Nine Arch Bridge.
-Allow at least two days to give yourself enough time to do everything!
+Sam and Natalia from Something of Freedom have a great guide to visiting Ella on their blog which is worth a read before you visit.
+Make sure you spend at least two days in Ella to give yourself enough time to do everything!

 Where to stay: We stayed at the Ella Alpine Resort and loved it!
 Our hosts were so kind and welcoming and our room had an incredible view of the hills.
 I highly recommend this place.